 Best for fans of diverse family mysteries

-Two estranged siblings must come together to deal with their mother’s death and, in the process, they learn secrets about her past.
-What makes this story remarkable is how this trope spans from California to London to the Caribbean, weaving throughout it the story is a Caribbean black cake made from a family recipe and the mysterious story of a young swimmer who escaped her island home under the suspicion of murder and a long-lost child.
+What makes this story remarkable is how this story spans from California to London to the Caribbean, while weaving throughout it the story of a Caribbean black cake made from a family recipe and the mysterious story of a young swimmer who escaped her island home under the suspicion of murder.

 Commonwealth by Ann Patchett